gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

    ./manage.py fetch_tweets_by_id --inputfile='<PATH TO YOUR INPUT FILE>' --outputfile='<PATH TO YOUR OUTPUT FILE>'

+.. _`fetch_urls`:

 fetch_urls
 ----------

 Links in tweets are often link-shortened.  *fetch_urls* iterates through all tweets (TwitterItems), extracts each URL found in a tweet and creates a TwitterUserItemUrl for it, and expands the URL if possible.
 The final URL is stored as part of the TwitterUserItemUrl object.

 *fetch_urls* can be run with the following options: